 How many internship placements are available?

 Twenty-eight (28) internships for Dalhousie students are available, over the life of the project.
-The first two rounds of internships (10 placements in total) took place in summer 2015 and 2016.
-The third round of internships (5 placements in total) is currently underway – meet the current interns!
+The first three rounds of internships (15 placements in total) took place in summer 2015, 2016, and 2017.
+Meet our most recent interns!

 How long are the internship placements?